 Every company has to perform a cloud migration at some point of their scaling up.
 We provide a cloud migration checklist to help you make the right choices and avoid mistakes.

 We have already covered the most commonand mentioned the right approaches to dealing with the challenges that arise.
 Today we describe the best-case scenario of cloud migration and explore the steps needed to make everything work fine.

 Below we describe each of these steps in more details.

 As the business grows, their IT infrastructure grows with them.
 In the perfect world, the growth goes along the planned lines and the infrastructure is built according to a long-term strategy to support that growth.
 In real life, however, the IT infrastructure is usually expanded in a somewhat chaotic way.

 Thus said, the first step to the cloud transition is performing a thorough audit of existing IT infrastructure, workflows, tools and processes in place.
-This audit can be performed internally, by your IT department, or by hiring a dedicated DevOps team to assess the situation.
+This audit can be performed internally, by your IT department, or by hiring ato assess the situation.
 The audit involves interviewing the stakeholders and gathering all the data and documentation available to form a holistic picture of the processes and tasks your IT infrastructure must support.

 Omitting the IT infrastructure audit can be the doom of the whole project, and is highly inadvisable for any business.
 The only exclusion might be moving the really small systems with a clear structure, but these are usually created in the cloud from the start nowadays.

 Identifying the existing issues and designing the solutions for them